Intelligent speed assistance: Mandatory in EU for new vehicles from July 2022

 In 2012, five out of the 35 governments associated with the ETSC agreed to introduce ISA in all commercial vehicles.

 By 2013, adoption of the technology was being considered by the European Commission but was being strongly opposed by UK Transport Secretary Patrick McLoughlin.
 A government spokesman described the proposal as "Big Brother nannying by EU bureaucrats".
 In 2019, it was agreed to adopt the new technology in all new cars from July 2022.
 The framework for testing ISA systems is currently being defined.

 The framework for testing ISA systems is specified by regulation 2021/1958 from 23 June 2021.

 Criticism of EU regulation

-In September 2020, the European Transport Safety Council made three criticisms of European draft regulations for ISA:
+In September 2020, the European Transport Safety Council (ETSC) made three criticisms of European draft regulations for ISA: